Best Dog Breeds For Kids: Guide to Finding the Perfect Family Pet

 • Energy Level: You don’t want to select a dog breed whose activity requirements are not appropriate for your family.

-• Size: Larger dogs may unintentionally knock over toddlers, while smaller dogs may be fragile and get injured during playtime.
+• Size: The larger dogs may accidentally knock over a toddler but the smaller ones may be quite fragile and get hurt during playtime.

-• Trainability: A dog that is quick to learn how to please you will make your life easier.
+• Trainability: Quick learning of ways to please you means making your life easier.

 • Durability: A dog that can tolerate a good amount of gentle (and sometimes clumsy) handling by children is preferred.